ArjunSikhwal/Motion-Detection-with-webcam/README.md

 Then I found the resultant contours in the image and those contours were good enough to show only the movement in the frames then I ploted it.

+I have commented every step with respective function used.

 # Function used:
 absdiff()-calculates the difference between the images